fe-data/fe-docs/docs/usage/events.rst

 #.
 Participants should keep their qrcodes on the eticket for themselves.
 Each time the ticket is downloaded into the
    *FE Tracking* App a new unique signature will be generated.
 This means that the last person is the ``owner`` of the ticket.
    Previous downloads (by others or on a different phone) cannot upload checkpoints any more from the *FE Tracking* App and the final scan will also fail.
-   If ``Firebase`` is enabled, tickets on the other device will be de-activated instantly.
    **So keep the eticket qrcode secret!**